mayerrobert/jmurmel/lambda/README.md

     Hello, World!
     $

-The commands above will read the expression from stdin and interpret it.
+The commands above will read an expression from stdin and interpret it.

+Command line parameters in standalone mode:

+* `--result` ... print the result to stdout, this is the default when reading an expression from the console
+* `--trace` ... print lexing/ parsing/ eval info to stderr

 **Embedded use:**